Skip to main content

 Near-duplicate / altered documents

-Checks similarity based on configurable %
+Checks similarity based on a configurable % and by comparing the entire OCR text of the documents

 Fraud prevention (e.g., modified receipts)